pluralsight-cloud/aws-certified-solutions-architect-associate/11-monitoring/application-monitoring-with-cloudwatch-logs/README.md

 # Installing and Configuring the Amazon CloudWatch Agent (Linux)

 To configure the CloudWatch agent on a Linux instance to send custom application log files to CloudWatch, you need to follow these steps:

-1. Create an IAM role with the relevant permissions and attach it to the Linux instance. (_see policy below_)
+1. Create an IAM role with the relevant permissions and attach it to the Linux instance. (_see example policy below_)
 2. Install the CloudWatch agent in the instance.
 3. Prepare the Configuration File (Manually).
 4. Start the CloudWatch agent service in the instance (Manually).
 5. Monitor the logs using CloudWatch web console.

-## 1 - IAM Policy example
+## 1a - IAM Inline Policy example

 **Role Name**: AmazonEC2SessionManagerRole

+> **PLEASE READ**: Below is the inline policy content used in the lesson/clip.
+> **You must also attach the `AmazonSSMManagedInstanceCore` AWS-managed policy in addition to this for this to work!**

+AmazonSSMManagedInstanceCore Role Arn: `arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore`

+### `AllowCloudWatchLogsPut` Inline Policy:

 ```json
 {